ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 batches of datagram messages efficiently on the receiver.

-# Flow Allocation {#flow-id-alloc}
+# Flow ID Allocation {#flow-id-alloc}

-Implementations of HTTP/3 that support the DATAGRAM extension MUST provide a flow allocation service.
+Implementations of HTTP/3 that support the DATAGRAM extension MUST provide a flow ID allocation service.
 That service will allow applications co-located with HTTP/3 to request a unique flow ID that they can subsequently use for their own purposes.
 The HTTP/3 implementation will then parse the flow ID of incoming DATAGRAM frames and use it to deliver the